-What is sresi® and who takes part?
+What is the sresi® and who participates?

-Since 2012, sresi® has provided important insights on the assessment of economic and price trends in the Swiss real estate investment market, and has established itself as the market’s leading qualitative indicator.
+Since 2012, the Swiss Real Estate Sentiment Index (sresi®) has provided important insights on assessments of economic and price developments in the Swiss real estate investment market and has established itself as the market’s leading qualitative indicator for the real estate investment market.

-In this year's edition, over 400 real estate experts representing an investment and appraisal volume of over CHF 350 billion took part in the sresi® 2024 survey, providing their assessments of market and price trends for real estate in Switzerland.
+In this year’s study, roughly 400 real estate experts with a cumulative total investment or appraisal volume of over CHF 350 billion took part in the sresi® survey and shared their assessment of how the real estate investment market and real estate prices will develop in Switzerland.

 Index and risk at a glance